InternetMaximalism/intmax2-docs/developers-hub/intmax-block-builder/full-netwrok.md

 The performance and stability may vary depending on the RPC provider, so please choose the one that best suits your environment and use case.

-### Q: How much is the gas fee for one block builder submission on the testnet β?
+### Q: How much is the gas fee for one block builder submission on the mainnet?

-Block Builder requires approximately 0.00005 ETH in gas fees to submit a block.
+Block Builder requires approximately **0.000016 ETH** in gas fees to submit a block.
 To ensure stable operation, it's recommended to keep a bit more than this amount.
 Please note that gas fees may fluctuate depending on the congestion of the Mainnet and Scroll networks.

-### Q: What is the minimum amount of ETH required to deposit?

-Please deposit at least 0.1 ETH.
-If your balance falls below 0.001 ETH, you will no longer be able to submit blocks, so please be careful.
-Please check and top up your balance regularly to ensure it does not fall below 0.001 ETH.

 ### Q. How can we check if our indexer is registered